-As noted previously, the department utilizes as system referred to as 'Live Scan'.
-Before hire or contract, fingerprints are taken and forwarded to the Law Enforcement Center.
+As noted previously, before arrival, the auditor completed a request for twenty-five (25) employees, that included date of hire and promotion, original criminal history background check and last criminal history run.
+Information was returned that included the term 'Live Scan'.
+When an employee is hired within this system, fingerprints are taken and forwarded to a Law Enforcement Center.
 Daily, as arrests are made and individuals are fingerprinted, if there are any matches to Corrections employees, the department is notified immediately.
 Response is then immediate.
-(The auditor has also completed this process before starting her audits.)
+(The auditor was also fingerprinted upon arrival.)